MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

 ---

-If you want to build a message extension, select the following button.
+If you want to build a message extension, select the following:

 > [!div class="nextstepaction"]
 > [Build message extension](build-message-extension.md)

-If you want to build basic tab app, select the following button.
+If you want to build basic tab app, select the following:

 > [!div class="nextstepaction"]
 > [Build your basic tab app](build-basic-tab-app.md)